Leeds: Suburban growth

 In 1801, 42% of the population of Leeds lived outside the township, in the wider borough.
 Cholera outbreaks in 1832 and 1849 caused the authorities to address the problems of drainage, sanitation, and water supply.
 Water was pumped from the River Wharfe, but by 1860 it was too heavily polluted to be usable.
-Following the Leeds Waterworks Act of 1867 three reservoirs were built at Lindley Wood, Swinsty, and Fewston in the Washburn Valley north of Leeds.
+Following the Leeds Waterworks Act 1867 (30 & 31 Vict. c. cxli) three reservoirs were built at Lindley Wood, Swinsty, and Fewston in the Washburn Valley north of Leeds.

 Residential growth occurred in Holbeck and Hunslet from 1801 to 1851, but, as these townships became industrialised new areas were favoured for middle class housing.
 Land south of the river was developed primarily for industry and secondarily for back-to-back workers' dwellings.
-The Leeds Improvement Act 1866 sought to improve the quality of working class housing by restricting the number of homes that could be built in a single terrace.
+The Leeds Improvement Act 1866 (29 & 30 Vict. c. clvii) sought to improve the quality of working class housing by restricting the number of homes that could be built in a single terrace.

 Holbeck and Leeds formed a continuous built-up area by 1858, with Hunslet nearly meeting them.
 In the latter half of the nineteenth century, population growth in Hunslet, Armley, and Wortley outstripped that of Leeds.
 When pollution became a problem, the wealthier residents left the industrial conurbation to live in Headingley, Potternewton and Chapel Allerton which led to a 50% increase in the population of Headingley and Burley from 1851 to 1861.
 The middle-class flight from the industrial areas led to development beyond the borough at Roundhay and Adel.
 The introduction of the electric tramway led to intensification of development in Headingley and Potternewton and expansion outside the borough into Roundhay.

 Two private gas supply companies were taken over by the corporation in 1870, and the municipal supply provided street lighting and cheaper gas to homes.
 From the early 1880s, the Yorkshire House-to-House Electricity Company supplied electricity to Leeds until it was purchased by Leeds Corporation and became a municipal supply.

 Slum clearance and rebuilding began in Leeds during the interwar period when over 18,000 houses were built by the council on 24 estates in Cross Gates, Middleton, Gipton, Belle Isle and Halton Moor.
 The slums of Quarry Hill were replaced by the innovative Quarry Hill flats, which were demolished in 1975.
 Another 36,000 houses were built by private sector builders, creating suburbs in Gledhow, Moortown, Alwoodley, Roundhay, Colton, Whitkirk, Oakwood, Weetwood, and Adel.
 After 1949 a further 30,000 sub-standard houses were demolished by the council and replaced by 151 medium-rise and high-rise blocks of council flats in estates at Seacroft, Armley Heights, Tinshill, and Brackenwood.
 Leeds has seen great expenditure on regenerating the city, attracting in investments and flagship projects, as found in Leeds city centre.
 Many developments boasting luxurious penthouse apartments have been built close to the city centre.

 Geography

-Leeds has a varying extent by context such as the city centre, the built-up sprawl around the centre, administrative boundaries and the travel to work area.